 “We have to remember that this new law only lasts through 2025,” says David Scaife, a wealth planner with U.S. Bank.
 “We have a short window where this applies and if we have a new administration in 2021, it could revert back to prior law at that time.”

-Here are a couple major takeaways from the TCJA after year one and what you can do to reduce your tax burden.
+Here are a couple of major takeaways from the TCJA and what you can do to reduce your tax burden.

 Be strategic about estate planning